binkley/modern-java-practices/README.md

   "Y/N" question.
 This **must** be _separate step_ from running the build itself.
 See [`ci.yml`](.github/workflows/ci.yml) for Gradle and Maven examples

+* Run your local Gradle or Maven build before you run with Batect if you have updated dependencies.
+This is helpful when fetching the dependencies, and sometimes avoids awkwardness (sometimes you may have different access rights for the build tool caches when run as yourself directly _vs_ running in a container)

 ---

 <img src="./images/maintain-build.jpg" alt="Maintain build" align="right"